cramforce/splittable/README.md

 - **Webpack**: Webpack has way bigger scope, but could possibly use Splittable as a plugin.
 In general, Webpack will generate significantly less efficient and much bigger code.
 - **Browserify**: See Webpack.

+This section is for entertainment only.
+All of the above bundlers certainly have dozens of other features that makes them more useful than splittable and/or could use splittable as plugin to get the best of all worlds.

 ## How does it work?

 Splittable is a wrapper around both browserify, babel and Closure Compiler.
 It uses the former 2 to resolve modules and their dependencies, and then uses Closure Compiler for efficient compilation of code.